 Firefly: "Objects in Space".
 The bounty hunter Jubal Early tries to force Simon at gun point to either reveal where River is or help him capture her.
 Simon would rather die than betray his sister, so Jubal points out that Simon's smart enough to play along with a view to taking advantage of any slip-up Jubal might make.
 Simon remains unimpressed so he then reveals that he has captured Kaylee (Simon's Unresolved Sexual TensionLove Interest) and will rape her to death if Simon doesn't comply.
 At this point, Simon takes the "seeking advantage" option.

 Spartacus: Blood and Sand plays with this.
 Sura isn't exactly kidnapped, she's captured and sold as a slave, but Batiatus promises Spartacus to search for her, buy her and reunite them in exchange for Spartacus behaving well.
 When Spartacus, after some minor hiccups, behaves and is victorious in the arena, Batiatus is true to his word, buys Sura and brings her to the ludus.
-Only to order her killed right before they reunite, so she dies in Spartacus' arms.
+Then he orders her killed right before they reunite, so she dies in Spartacus' arms.

 Breakout Kings: In "Queen of Hearts", Lilah Tompkins escapes from prison by claiming to have had an accomplice kidnap a guard's son, and threatening to kill him unless the guard cooperates.
 She shows the guard a photo of his son on a mobile phone in order to convince him She was bluffing, but the guard had no way of knowing that.

 Happens to Mac when Christine is kidnapped in CSI NY 'Seth and Apep'.
-Although, it's actually a relief to Mac in one sense-hearing Christine's voice proved that the severed tongue Mac was sent earlier was not Christine's and that she was still ok.
+It's actually a relief to Mac in one sense - hearing Christine's voice proved that the severed tongue Mac was sent earlier was not Christine's and that she was still okay.

 In one episode of Person of Interest, a surgeon's spouse is held hostage to force the surgeon to 'accidentally' kill a high-profile patient while he's on the operating table.
-What makes this invocation is that it is one of the first (Possibly the first on network television) where this trope is used on a same-sex couple.
+What makes this invocation so noteworthy is that it is one of the first examples (possibly the first on network television) of this trope being used on a same-sex couple.

 Also, Finch faked his death to his fiancee, Grace, specifically so she wouldn't be endangered by this trope.
 It turns out not to matter for Root, who cheerfully informs him that Grace thinks she's a children's book author, and he can either help her with her scheme or... she can go get coffee with Grace.